ToolGrid — Product & Engineering

 Random numbers are used in many areas: simulations, Monte Carlo methods, A/B testing, game design, and algorithm evaluation.
 Different tasks often require different probability distributions.
 A uniform distribution gives equal chance to all values in a range, while a normal distribution concentrates values around a mean, and an exponential distribution models time between events.

 A simple random generator that only supports uniform distributions may not be enough.
 For example, modeling measurement noise often uses a normal distribution, and modeling waiting times or lifetimes often uses an exponential distribution.
+A related operation involves generating random integers as part of a similar workflow.

 In addition to generating numbers, you also need to understand how they behave.
 Summary statistics like mean, standard deviation, and min and max provide quick checks that samples match expectations.
 Visual inspection and exports allow deeper analysis.